 - Delay project D+E that is pulling existing resources from A+B+C and deliver June 15

-- Use option 6 with external resources to test A early while B+C are being built
+- Use the previous option with external resources to test A early while B+C are being built

-Step 4: Select a few achievable options as Plan A, B and C.
+Step 4: Select a few achievable options to communicate.

 The point is, the original positions were just one way to communicate the interest of each side.
 The negotiation process puts those aside and develops new options with the involvement of both sides.